soumilibhuniacs2002-hub/Diabetes-ML/README.md

 ## ⚠️ Disclaimer

-This project is intended for academic and research purposes only.
-The predictions and recommendations should not be considered professional medical advice.
+This project is currently developed as a Machine Learning-based healthcare research and development project.
+Future versions may be integrated into an application for educational and healthcare-support purposes.
+Any future application should undergo appropriate testing, validation, and expert review before being used in real-world healthcare settings.